Need some CTA examples to inspire you and provide some ideas for your own calls to action?

 Click the link in my bio #3

-From podcaster Lewis Howes, host of School of Greatness, urges followers to check out his offer.
+Podcaster, Lewis Howes, host of School of Greatness, urges followers to check out his offer.

 Double tap

-The CTA in the post from Gary Vaynerchuk is to double tap, and thereby Like, the post, ensuring it thereby reaches more people.
+- The CTA in this post from Gary Vaynerchuk is to double tap, and thereby Like, the post, ensuring it thereby reaches more people.
+The real goal of the post is to highlight and build anticipation for his VeeFriends NFT project.

-This post from The Rock promotes his energy drink brand, Zoa.
+- This post from The Rock promotes his energy drink brand, Zoa.
 The CTA is to Sip your ZO..., calling on followers to go buy the product.

 Visit this web address